2023 Solar Incentives Guide for North Providence, RI - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-American homeowners are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The credit will then see a slight annual decrease until its expiration.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under this new program.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+The new Clean Energy Credit now runs until 2035.
+Homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+This credit will then decrease annually until the date of expiration.
+The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to talk with your local North Providence solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit will apply to you is to talk with your local North Providence solar panel company.

 State & Local Solar Incentives